digital-preservation/droid/README.md

 Type: Container Version:  20231127  File name: container-signature-20231127.xml
 ~~~

-If for some reason you want to use another, possibly older signature file for identification you can change the default with the `-s`, or `--set-signature-file` option (remember to switch back to the latest version when you are done!):
+If for some reason you want to use another, possibly older signature file for identification, you can change the default with the `-s`, or `--set-signature-file` option (remember to switch back to the latest version when you are done!):

 ~~~console
 $ droid -s 114